CircleCI-Public/sample-python-cfd/README.md

 ## Description

-The sample app here is designed to demonstrate a simple python CircleCI workflows.
+The sample app here is designed to demonstrate a simple python CircleCI workflow.

-In this sample pipeline, we're simply installing dev python packages, with the [CircleCI python orb](https://circleci.com/developer/orbs/orb/circleci/python), and then running tests with pytest.
+In this sample workflow, we're simply installing our required python packages, with the [CircleCI python orb](https://circleci.com/developer/orbs/orb/circleci/python), and then running tests with `pytest`, a common python testing framework.

 ## Getting Started